Clean drinking water.

-The Outreach Program, a non-profit that primarily provides meals and more for those in need, has made it a part of their mission to bring clean water to those most in need.
+The Outreach Program, a non-profit that primarily provides meals and more for those in need, has made it a part of its mission to bring clean water to those most in need.

-Through continuous innovation, The Outreach Program has found much success in reaching those in need.
+Through continuous innovation, The Outreach Program has successfully reached those in need.

-Their latest project is a scaled-down version of a water purifier that creates chlorine from saltwater, which can then be added into contaminated water, making it safe to drink.
+Their latest project is a scaled-down version of a water purifier that creates chlorine from saltwater, which can then be added to contaminated water, making it safe to drink.

 The idea began after debating whether the same technology that purifies swimming pool water could be scaled down to help those in need of clean drinking water.

-After many years of perfecting and refining their device, they began introducing the technology during their medical missions to keep their travelers safe.
+After many years of perfecting and refining their device, they introduced the technology during their medical missions to keep their travelers safe.

 After tweaking the chlorine concentrations to palatable levels, The Outreach Program began providing a device that converts 2.5 ml of water and a small amount of salt, using electrolysis, into a disinfectant that can purify up to five gallons of water.

-The device features a rechargeable lithium-ion battery that is capable of completing this purification process many times.
+The device features a rechargeable lithium-ion battery capable of completing this purification process many times.
 It also has an integrated solar panel, but the group had issues with its real-world usability.

 Miles Hamilton of the Outreach Program expressed,

 "The problem we experience with the integrated solar panels stems from their placement more than their function.
-Since they are located on the underside of the unit, you can’t charge while making disinfectant.
-In situations where the unit is being used sporadically, this can lead to an incomplete charge on the batteries."
+Since they are located on the underside of the unit, you can’t charge them while making disinfectant.
+When the unit is being used sporadically, this can lead to an incomplete charge on the batteries."

 He continued describing exactly why the LightSaver is the perfect solution for their power needs,